Table of Contents

-The Twelve Bens Mountains are some of the mountain ranges you will find here.
-As well as the 2,957 hectares of scenic mountains, you will be delighted with vistas of Western blanket bogs, heathland, grassland and woodland.
-Admission to the park is free, and the park is open from all year.
-There are four looped trails, ranging from 0.5 km to 3.7 km, all starting from the visitor’s centre.
+The Twelve Bens Mountains are some mountain ranges you will find here.
+You will be delighted with Western blanket bogs, heathland, grassland, and woodland vistas.
+Admission to the park is free, and the park is open all year.

 The Burren National Park

 The Burren National Park, Mullaghmore, County Clare (www.burrennationalpark.ie ), holds fascinating landscapes—a series of limestone beds eroded during the Ice Age to form a barren, lunar-like landscape.
 The Burren National Park is fascinating to botanists because it’s the only place in the world where Arctic, Mediterranean, and Alpine plants grow side-by-side.